Process Guide

 Vibratory Polishing Process

-1. Prepare sample through standard grinding and initial polishing
+1. Prepare sample through standard grinding and mechanical polishing (through 1 μm diamond or the first oxide step)

-4. Set frequency and power for desired polishing rate
+3. Set vibration amplitude or power for the desired polishing rate

 Applications